AdamClarkStandke/GAN_Models/README.md

 # Theoretical underpinnings of Cycle-Consistent Adverserial Networks (CycleGAN)
 Unlike Pix2Pix in which paired training was required i.e. need both input and target pairs, CycleGan works on unpaired data i.e. no information is provided as to which input matches to which target.[^6]

-## Unpaired CycleGAN Loss function:
+## Unsupervised CycleGAN Loss function:
 > Our objective contains two types of terms: adversarial losses for matching the distribution of generated images to the data distribution in the target domain; and cycle consistency losses to prevent the learned mappings G and F from contradicting each other
 >
 > ![alt text](https://github.com/aCStandke/GAN_Models/blob/main/CycleGanLoss.png "total loss")